engagepy/baatcheet_chat_rooms/README.md

-> add following variables to .env:
+> add following variables to .env for production:

     AWS_KEY =